 Many of our committed Ramblers volunteers have also been gathering support from their local MPs.

 Thank you to everyone who signed and shared our petition - it received a huge amount of support.
 This allowed us to show Network Rail that we represent walkers and that we can all benefit from working together.
+The petition is now closed as we move to the next stage of the campaign.

 Next steps in East Anglia: